isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 |Windows PowerShell  <br/> |Sí  <br/> |Sí  <br/> |
 |Informes de Skype empresarial online en el centro de administración de Microsoft 365  <br/> |No<sup>4</sup> <br/> |No<sup>4</sup> <br/> |

+> [!NOTE]
 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Skype for Business Online.
 Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
 A Skype for Business Online license must be assigned for each user.
-For more information on Lync Basic features, see [Skype for Business Online client comparison tables](https://technet.microsoft.com/en-us/library/gg425836%28v=ocs.15%29.aspx).
+Para obtener más información sobre las características de Lync Basic, consulte [tablas de comparación de clientes de escritorio](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/> <sup>2</sup> A Skype for Business Online Plan 1 user may participate in a sharing session if they are invited by a Skype for Business Online Plan 2 user.
 <br/> <sup>3</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.
 <br/> <sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.